White-Label AI Agents for Digital Marketing Agencies: Add to Your Service Stack (2026)

 Clients in these regions need AI agents that can respond to, qualify, follow up with, and support customers directly on WhatsApp.

-BotPenguin’s Meta Business Partner status helps agencies provide compliant WhatsApp Business API access without making each client apply to Meta separately.
+BotPenguin is an official Meta Business Partner, enabling agencies to onboard clients to the WhatsApp Business API with compliant access without requiring each client to apply to Meta separately.

 The partner subscription system also supports local payment gateways and currencies, including AED, SAR, INR, and BRL.
 This reduces billing friction for agencies serving local and regional clients.